casey/just/README.md

 #### Dotenv Settings

-If `dotenv-load`, `dotenv-filename` or `dotenv-path` is set, `just` will load environment variables from a file.
+If any of `dotenv-load`, `dotenv-filename`, `dotenv-path`, or `dotenv-required` are set, `just` will try to load environment variables from a file.

-If `dotenv-path` is set, `just` will look for a file at the given path.
-It is an error if a dotenv file is not found at `dotenv-path`, but not an error if a dotenv file is not found with `dotenv-filename`.
+If `dotenv-path` is set, `just` will look for a file at the given path, which may be absolute, or relative to the working directory.

-Otherwise, `just` looks for a file named `.env` by default, unless `dotenv-filename` set, in which case the value of `dotenv-filename` is used.
-This file can be located in the same directory as your `justfile` or in a parent directory.
+If `dotenv-filename` is set `just` will look for a file at the given path, relative to the working directory and each of its ancestors.

+If `dotenv-filename` is not set, but `dotenv-load` or `dotenv-required` are set, just will look for a file named `.env`, relative to the working directory and each of its ancestors.

+`dotenv-filename` and `dotenv-path` and similar, but `dotenv-path` is only checked relative to the working directory, whereas `dotenv-filename` is checked relative to the working directory and each of its ancestors.

+It is not an error if an environment file is not found, unless `dotenv-required` is set.

 The loaded variables are environment variables, not `just` variables, and so must be accessed using `$VARIABLE_NAME` in recipes and backticks.